Apprenticeships - recruiting an apprentice

 A minimum of 20% of an apprentice’s time is to be spent on off the job training.
 Off the job training is ‘learning which is undertaken outside of the normal day-to-day working environment and leads towards the achievement of an apprenticeship’

 This can include training that is delivered at the apprentice’s normal place of work but must not be delivered as part of their normal working duties.
-The off-the-job training must be directly relevant to the apprenticeship framework or standard and could include the following:
+The off-the-job training must be directly relevant to the apprenticeship standard and could include the following:

 - The teaching of theory (for example, lectures, role playing, simulation exercises, online learning or manufacturer training).